hughperkins/clnn/README.md

 ## Recent changes

+* 9th April:
+  * fixed a regression on BatchNormalization and SpatialBatchNormalization, and added tests for these
 * 26th March:
   * add TemporalConvolution2: same API and usage as TemporalConvolution, but faster on GPUs
 * 10th March: